j-easy/easy-batch/README.md

 * filter the header record
 * map each record to an instance of the `Tweet` bean
 * marshal the tweet to XML format
-* and finally write this XML to an output file `tweets.xml`
+* and finally write XML records in batches of 10 to the output file `tweets.xml`

 At the end of execution, you get a report with statistics and metrics about the job run (Execution time, number of errors, etc).